maelstrom-software/maelstrom/doc/book/src/spec.md

 The `environment` field specifies the environment variables passed to [`program`](#program).
 This will be a map of key-value pairs of strings.

-The compute the environment-variable map for a job, the client starts with either an empty map or with the environment variables provided by an image provided by the [`image`](#image) field, and then only if the [`use_environment`](#use_environment) flag is set.
+To compute the environment-variable map for a job, the client starts with either an empty map or with the environment variables provided by an image provided by the [`image`](#image) field, and then only if the [`use_environment`](#use_environment) flag is set.
 This map is called the